 - Driving Experience – While this metric is similar to age, it is still slightly different.
 Usually, the older you are, the longer you have been driving, but that is not always true.
 Nonetheless, people who have held a driver’s license for longer are more experienced, and therefore pay lower premiums.

 - Driving Record – A driver’s record is one of the most important factors that insurance providers consider.
 If you have a history of frequent speeding tickets, DUIs, or other infractions, you will have to pay more.
-Pennsylvania’s rate of traffic incidents is significantly lower than the national average, which is one of the primary reasons that auto insurance rates are relatively low.
+Pennsylvania’s rate of traffic incidents is significantly lower than the national average, which is one of the primary reasons that car insurance rates are relatively low.

 - Claims Record – It is also important to consider how many claims you have made to insurance providers in the past (if any).
 At-fault claims will cause your premiums to rise, while not-at-fault collisions will generally have no impact on your rates.